oldtools/v0rt3X/ReadMe.md

 Games not installed through steam/gog/epic/origin/etc are detected and given a proper name:

-Release/build version, group-names and other extranious title info is culled to facilitate importing into a frontend.
+Release/build versions, group-names and other extranious title-info is culled to facilitate importing into a frontend.

 Antimicro/X, Xpadder, JoyXoff, Joy2Key keymappers are supported.

 ## Installation
-This Version:0.99.68.428
+This Version:0.99.68.430

-This Build: 2022-04-14 6:20 PM
+This Build: 2022-04-19 2:23 AM

 Run the installer or extract the binary to a location of your choice, **or** download and build and run the source files and executables.
 ```sh